LegalizeAdulthood/refactor-test-suite/results/VisualStudio2015Results.md

 Notes:

+Extract Function is only available as an additional free add-on.

 When applying an operation, the default selections on any prompting dialogs were used.
 Unfortunately, this means that all Rename tests fail.